DeanFinancials/deanfi-data/meanreversion/README.md

 - **Exit**: Z-score returns to 0 (mean reversion complete)
 - **Confirmation**: Price crosses back through the MA

+**Note**: All metrics are based on ETF prices (SPY, QQQ, IWM) which are tradeable and provide more reliable signals than index quotes.

 ### Trend Following Filter
 Combine with trend direction:
 - Only take longs when price > 200-day MA